Table Under a Tree is family owned and operated business built from an innate curiosity and sense of adventure.

 And little by little, the seed of an idea was planted.
 Could we really make a business out of this?
-Could we package up all those tastes and ingredients for visitors to our region and actually deliver it to them, or take them to see it themselves?
-The answer to that question is what you’re seeing now: the gourmet meal pods and foodie tours we proudly offer.
+Could we package up all those tastes and ingredients and actually deliver it to locals and visitors, or take them to see it themselves?
+The answer to that question is what you’re seeing now: the produce pods, gourmet meal pods and foodie tours we proudly offer.

 We champion the smaller, artisan producers who are dedicated to growing, raising and making real and unique food.
 We know that supporting them helps us all make food choices that boosts our local community and the local economy and that protects the local environment for the future.